 Here’s the mistake: strategists like to put cleverness on a pedestal.
 There’s an incredible rush in finding the answer in some dark corner where nobody has looked before.
 Using sophisticated tools, data and analysis to wow a client or creative.
 Using the perfect, esoteric quote from Greek mythology…while completely overlooking the obvious solution.

 Obvious feels boring.
-Pursuing them can feel like leaving some superpower (i.e. brain power) unused.
+Pursuing it can feel like leaving some superpower (i.e. brain power) unused.
 Obvious feels stupid.
 Like you’re not looking or thinking hard enough.
 “Easy” doesn't feel good for someone so smart.

 What most strategists don’t understand is that often the real superpower not finding the obscure, but seeing the obvious when others can’t.
 Or are afraid to admit it.

 Obvious is powerful.
 Obvious is easy to understand.
 Obvious is inspiring.
 Do not let it bore you.